-The Spiritual Care Department contributes to the health and well-being of patients, families and staff by providing emotional and spiritual support, especially in times of crisis, chronic illness or imminent death.
+The mission of the Spiritual Care Department is to encourage and support holistic well-being of all persons at the UVM Medical Center by providing emotional and spiritual support, especially in times of crisis, chronic illness or imminent death.

-- Pastoral visits to patients and families
+- Spiritual visits to patients and families

-- Spiritual assistance in emergency situations
+- Spiritual support in emergency situations

 - Support in times of decision-making